 The Model Repository sends a notification for AIML model update to the AIML enablement server.
 This step may happen if new AIML model(s) are added to the Model Repository, or if existing AIML model(s) from the Model Repository are deleted or updated and if the affected model(s) match the AIML enablement server subscription parameters.

 The AIML enablement server detects a change that may require an AIML model update based on the AIML enablement client subscription.
-The detection may be based on information received from the Model Repository (e.g., model update) or information received from the 5GC (e.g., location update).
+The detection may be based on information received from the Model Repository (e.g., model update) or information received from the 5GC (e.g., location update) or information received from the AIML enablement client (e.g. capability update).
 The AIML enablement server determines AIML model profile(s) to provide to the AIML enablement client based on the update information.

 The AIML enablement server sends an AIML model notification to the AIML enablement client; the notification includes AIML model profile(s) determined in step 1.